This document is for computing professionals interested in how the Microsoft Infrastructure is designed.

 - Group Sync Agent: a Groups Service sync agent

-- Azure AD Sync: an Azure AD sync agent
+- Entra ID Sync: an Entra ID sync agent

 Together these components automatically provision accounts, groups, passwords, personal directory information, and help computing services to work with MI.

 This set of components is responsible for all user creations, and almost all group creations.
 This set of connectors is also responsible for almost all modifications to users or groups.
 Direct creation or modification of users and groups is not allowed without very good reason, because these components assume responsibility and authority for these functions, and in some cases will overwrite direct changes made, possibly resulting in disastrous consequences.

 NOTE: Arrows with solid lines represent push-based data transfer from one component to the destination.
 Arrows with dotted lines represent pull-based data transfer, with the recipient as the initiator.